dschenck/easytree/docs/index.rst

 1. elements, when attached or appended to an :code:`easytree.Tree`, recursively become tree branches if they are themselves lists, sets, tuples or dictionaries.
 2. serialization of an :code:`easytree.Tree` merely converts the tree to a dictionary, list or underlying value (for leaves).
 It does not serialize to JSON.
+3. starting with 0.1.8, :code:`easytree` supports freezing or sealing trees to avoid accidentally create new nodes

 Compare:
 ::